-Private instruction in musical instruments/voice is open to all South Plains College students, but those seeking the A.A.A.
+Private instruction in musical instruments is open to all South Plains College students, but those seeking the A.A.A.
 Degree, or Certificate in Commercial Music, may be subject to additional departmental requirements (see Barrier Exams I & II, and Capstone Experience - below).

-MUSP 1215 - Applied Commercial Music: Mandolin
+MUSP 1110 - Applied Commercial Music: Piano